-The Next window for expressions of interest will open on the 9th February 2018.
+The next window for expressions of interest will open on 11th June 2018.

 About the initiative